 The obtained atomic displacements $\V u_i$ were mapped to the displacements on the reference lattice $\V u_j^{\rm ref}$ using Eq.~(\ref{eq:ref_map}) with the normalized smoothing matrix

 The smoothing parameter $w$ was varied between 0.2 and 0.6 nm.
-The non-affine correlation functions have been averaged over 100 independently quenched systems.
-Due to the presence of soft spots, a known phenomenon in amorphous solids \cite{Gartner-nonlinear-plastic-modes-2016, Kapteijns-nonlinear-quasilocalized-excitations-2020, Rainone-pinching-glass-reveals-2020}, several of the generated systems have extraordinary non-affine displacements in such regions.
+The nonaffine correlation functions have been averaged over 100 independently quenched systems.
+Due to the presence of soft spots, a known phenomenon in amorphous solids \cite{Gartner-nonlinear-plastic-modes-2016, Kapteijns-nonlinear-quasilocalized-excitations-2020, Rainone-pinching-glass-reveals-2020}, several of the generated systems have extraordinary nonaffine displacements in such regions.
 If the largest atomic displacement exceeded the average modulus of atomic displacements by a factor of 100, the system was excluded from the averaging process to ensure the stability of the results.

-The correlation function $K_{αα}(\V r) = ⟨u^{\rm naff}_α(\V r)\,u^{\rm naff}_α(0)⟩$ is plotted in Fig.~\ref{fig:dr_dr} both for the volumetric strain and the shear.
-As was shown in the previous Section, the correlation function $K_{αα}(\V r)$ contains both exponential and power-law terms.
+The correlation function $K_{αα}(\V r) = ⟨u^{\rm naff}_α(\V r)\,u^{\rm naff}_α(0)⟩$ is plotted in Fig.~\ref{fig:dr_dr} for both the volumetric strain and the shear, along with particular examples of the nonaffine displacement fields.
 For large distances $r$, one can expect the long-range power-law tail $1/r$.
-However, the limited system size does not allow to clearly observe such a dependence in Fig.~\ref{fig:dr_dr}.
+However, the limited system size does not allow for a clear observation of such a dependence in Fig.~\ref{fig:dr_dr}.

-The most interesting information is contained in the correlation functions for the divergence and the rotor of the non-affine deformations, $K_{\rm div}(\Vr)$ and $K_{\rm rot}(\Vr)$.
-Therefore, the divergence and the rotor of the non-affine displacement field $\V u_j^{\rm ref}$ were computed using the finite-difference method.
-Then the corresponding correlation functions $K_{\rm div}^{\rm iso}(r)$ and $K_{\rm rot}^{\rm iso}(r)$ were obtained and averaged over different directions of $\Vr$ and all the systems obtained.